 Health Indicator Report of Overweight or Obese

 Being overweight increases the risk of many chronic diseases, including heart disease, stroke, hypertension, type 2 diabetes, osteoarthritis, and some cancers.
-Obesity is the second leading cause of preventable death in the U.S. In 2019, more than sixty percent of Utah adults were overweight or obese.
+Most of the estimates shown in the graphs for this indicator use age-adjusted rates.
+The age-adjusted rate for 2021 was (65.5%; CI 64.3%--66.7%) for Utah adults.
+The crude rate in 2021 indicate that more than sixty percent of Utah adults (64.2%; 62.9%-65.5%) were overweight or obese.

 DefinitionThe proportion of persons age 18 years and older who have a body mass index (BMI) greater than or equal to 25.0 kg/m^2^ calculated from self-reported weight and height.